-Executive Director - Lucy White
+Executive Director - Barry Patterson

 Patricia is a Family Physician with a focused practice in mental health.
 She is an associate professor at the University of Toronto, department of Family and Community Medicine, cross appointed to Psychiatry.
 She initiated and chaired the Ontario College of Family Physicians, Collaborative Mental Health Care Network for a decade and continues to act as a mentor to Family Physicians delivering mental health care.
 She has extensive experience training healthcare providers in Stress Reduction, CBT, Mindfulness-based practices and other related areas.
 She maintains a private clinical practice and runs Mindfulness-Based Cognitive Therapy groups.
 She maintains both a personal meditation and yoga practice.

 Associate Director, Community Services - Marija D. Miskovic